Preparing for Birth: Setting the Stage

 Photo by Anna Hecker on Unsplash

-Most women have a clear image in their heads when they think of childbirth.
-Influenced by stories from family and friends, snippets from movies, and their own imagination.
-While some look forward to the arrival of the baby with joy, the idea of childbirth is often associated with fears for others.
+Most women have a clear picture in mind when they think of birth.
+Shaped by stories from family and friends, by snippets from movies, and by their own imagination.
+While some await the baby’s arrival with joy, for others the idea of giving birth is often associated with fears.

-Perhaps you are expecting a baby and have found your way here for that reason, in which case congratulations!
-Wonderful things await you!
-But even if you are just preparing for a possible pregnancy, you are in the right place.
-We will not only show you how to best prepare for the birth of your child but also how to deal with your fears about starting this exciting phase of life as relaxed and calm as possible.
+Perhaps you are expecting a baby and that’s how you found your way here, then: congratulations!
+Wonderful things lie ahead for you!
+But even if you want to prepare for a possible pregnancy first, you are in exactly the right place.
+We will not only show you how to best prepare for the birth of your child, but also how to deal with your fears so that you can start this exciting stage of life as relaxed and calm as possible.

-What decisions must I make before the birth?
-Before giving birth, you should decide where you would like to give birth and who you want to have with you during the birth.
-You should also have clear ideas about the birth process and share them with your companion.
-Decide which interventions you will allow and which means should only be used in emergencies.
+What decisions do I need to make before the birth?
+Before the birth, you should decide where you want to give birth and whom you want to have with you during the birth.
+You should also have a clear idea in mind of how you want the birth to proceed and share this with your support person.
+Decide which interventions you will allow and which measures should only be used in an emergency.

-We have created a small guide with the most important framework conditions to prepare you for the upcoming birth.
+We have put together a short guide with the most important basics to help you prepare for the upcoming birth.

-Even if it might scare you, you can approach the birth of your child with confidence.
-Birth is a natural process and your body is made for it.
-You can also confidently turn to a midwife and your doctors, for whom births are part of their daily routine and they will support you as best as they can.
+Even if it may frighten you, you can approach the birth of your child with confidence.
+Birth is a natural process and your body is made exactly for it.
+You can also turn to a midwife and your doctors for support.
+Births are part of their everyday life and they will support you to the best of their abilities.

-The midwife, in particular, can play an important role because, based on her experiences, she can help you find the right doctor and the perfect clinic for your needs.
-Start early with the search for a midwife and trust your instincts during the initial meeting.
-After all, this person should accompany you throughout the entire pregnancy and the first few months after birth.
+The midwife in particular can play an important role because, thanks to her experience, she can help you find the right doctor and the perfect clinic for your needs.
+Start looking for a midwife early and pay attention to your gut feeling during the introductory meeting.
+After all, this person is meant to accompany you throughout the entire pregnancy and the first months after the birth.

-Tip: If intensive support from midwives is important to you, a birth center might be the right place for you.
-But more on that later.
+Tip: If intensive support from midwives is important to you, a birth center could be the right place for you.
+More on that in a moment.

-Even though midwives are an important support, you should also deal with all topics related to the birth yourself to be both mentally prepared for the birth and optimistic about it.
-Below, we have created a guide that perfectly prepares you for the birth.
-We primarily focus on the following topics:
+Even though midwives are an important support, you should also familiarize yourself with all topics related to birth yourself in order to be mentally prepared for the birth and approach it optimistically.
+Below we have created a guide that prepares you perfectly for the birth.
+In it, we primarily address the following topics:

 -